Pomax/arduino-midi-recorder/README.md

 And of course, the bits that you'll get with pretty much any Arduino starter kit:

 1. An Arduino UNO R3 or equivalent board
-1. 3x 220 ohm resistors
+1. 4x 220 ohm resistors
 1. 1x 4.7k ohm resistor
 1. A diode
 1. A piezo buzzer
-1. A clicky pushy button
+1. Two clicky pushy buttons

 ### The MIDI part of our recorder